 - Compare and contrast living functions and organization of prokaryotes, protists, fungi, plants, and animals at the level of the cell, tissue, organ, organ system, and organism, and characterize the major organ systems of plants and animals and their functions.

 - Explain the significance of fundamental biological processes and phenomena including biological chemistry and enzymes, cell morphology, DNA replication, cell division, gene expression and regulation, photosynthesis, aerobic respiration, metabolic pathways and coupled reactions, and homeostasis, and as appropriate describe where and when the processes or phenomena occur.

 - Apply ecological principles to explain the natural histories of organisms and their interconnectedness with the environment.

 |Major Requirements 1||33|

 |CSU GE-Breadth for STEM or IGETC (CSU) for STEM 2||31-33|

 Some GE courses may be double-counted within the major and will reduce the number of units.
 General electives may be needed to reach 60 units.
 Please consult with a counselor to determine which courses are applicable.

-CSU-GE and IGETC for STEM only requires students to complete 6 units in the Arts and Humanities and 6 units in the Social Science areas (CSU-GE areas C and D; IGETC areas 3 and 4) prior to transfer
+CSU-GE for STEM only requires students to complete 6 units in the Arts and Humanities and 3 units in the Social Science areas (CSU-GE areas C and D); IGETC for STEM requires students to complete 6 units in the Arts and Humanities and 6 units in the Social Science areas (areas 3 and 4) prior to transfer